-The overall goal of the Mahoney lab is to determine when and how endocrine signals regulate biological rhythms.
+The overall goal of the Mahoney lab is to determine when and how endocrine signals regulate the brain and behavior.

-Project 2: Assess the impact of environmental exposures on anxiety behaviors and reproductive behaviors in mice.
+Project 1: Assess the impact of environmental exposures on reproductive behaviors in mice.

 Project 3: Assess the impact of environmental exposures on sleep quality, depression, and hormone levels in midlife women.

 In collaboration with clinical researchers and epidemiologists our lab examines how environmental exposures to endocrine disrupting chemicals modifies sleep quality, depressive symptoms, and reproductive hormone concentrations in women undergoing the menopausal transition.
 Over 40% of perimenopausal women report sleep disruptions, however, the factors that impact sleep quality still remain widely unknown.
 Hypothalamic-pituitary-ovarian axis hormones, including estradiol and progesterone, are disrupted during aging and the perimenopausal transition, and their disruption has been linked to increase sleep disturbances and depression.
 However, it is unclear whether environmental exposures that may disrupt and/or mimic these hormones has an impact on sleep or depression in midlife women.
 Importantly, women are often exposed at higher levels to chemicals found in personal care products when compared to age-matched men, making them more susceptible to the endocrine disrupting properties of these chemicals.
 Our lab aims to close these gaps by investigating the impact of environmental exposures and hormone concentrations on sleep quality and depression.
 This crucial and unique work will identify factors that modulate major menopausal symptoms, including sleep quality and depression, thereby identifying potential therapeutic targets to improve the quality of life of aging women.

 Project 4: Analyze the impact of endocrine mimics and antagonists on biological rhythms